 - Once creamy, add salt (or other add-ins) to taste.
 Then transfer to a clean jar or container and store in the refrigerator up to 3 weeks (sometimes longer).

-- Some other variations include: Super Seedy Sunflower Butter, Vegan Nutella, and Almond Joy Butter!
+- Some other variations include: Cinnamon Raisin Peanut Butter, Cinnamon Hazelnut Butter, Almond Joy Butter, and Super Seedy Sunflower Butter!

 Leave a Comment & Rating!